Chapter 13 Special Topics on Reporting Simulation Results

 geom_hline( yintercept = 0 ) +

-where \(MCSE_i\) is the Monte Carlo Standard Error for scenario \(i\), and \(k\) is the number of scenarios.
-Assuming a collection of estimates are independent, the overall \(SE^2\) of the average is the average \(SE^2\) divided by \(K\).
+where \(MCSE_k\) is the Monte Carlo Standard Error for scenario \(k\), and \(K\) is the number of scenarios being averaged.
+Assuming a collection of estimates are independent, the overall \(SE^2\) of an average is the average \(SE^2\) divided by \(K\).
+In code we have:

-Even with the additional replicates per point, we see noticable noise in our plot.
-Note how our three methods track each other up and down in the zero-bias scenarios, giving a sense of a shared bias in some cases.
+Even with the additional replicates per point, we see noticeable noise in our plot: look at the top-right ICC of 0.8 facet, for example.
+Also note how our three methods continue to track each other up and down in top row, giving a sense of a shared error.
 This is because all methods are analyzing the same set of datasets; they have shared uncertainty.
 This uncertainty can be deceptive.
 It can also be a boon: if we are explicitly comparing the performance of one method vs another, the shared uncertainty can be subtracted out, similar to what happens in a blocked experiment (Gilbert and Miratrix 2024).

 library(lme4)